telerik/kendo-react-popup/docs/index.md

 ### Positioning

 The positioning of the Popup is controlled by specific pivot points.
-Both the anchor and the Popup are treated as rectangular elements, so each has 9 pivot points.
+Both the anchor and the Popup are treated as rectangular elements, so each has nine pivot points.

-Every Popup point can be aligned to an anchor point.
+It is possible to align every Popup point to an anchor point.

 **Figure 2: A right-aligned Popup**